 “Without an ounce of hesitation, I can honestly state that experiencing Dia de los Muertos—Day of the Dead, a day to remember family and loved ones who have died—in Oaxaca, Mexico, is one of my life’s highlights,” says author Matt Lewis.

 Day of the Dead Cookies

-- For the chipotle chocolate cookies
+For the sugar skull cookies

 - 1/2 teaspoon kosher salt